sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

 **Detach the VHD and save it to a network share or storage drive**

-1. On your technician PC, use the Command Prompt to detach the virtual disk.
+1. Use diskpart to detach the virtual disk from your technician PC.

     ```
     diskpart